kizx/subtitle2audio/bal4web/readme.eng.txt

    Prints the list of supported languages (and genders, if available) for the online TTS service.

 -f <file_name>
    Sets the name of the input text file.
+The command line may contain few options [-f].

 -w <file_name>
    Sets the name of the output file in WAV format.